adamfowleruk/mljs/planning.md

    - Add "values" as a searchcontext last function option
    - Ensure searchcontext supports updateFacets
    - IN PROGRESS Add addFacetSelection listener etc to highcharts widget
-   - TEST Support compound search mode in V7 (options + search) (search, searchCollection, structuredSearch, saveSearchOptionsCheck, searchcontext alterations)
+   - IN PROGRESS Support compound search mode in V7 (options + search) (search, searchCollection, structuredSearch, saveSearchOptionsCheck, searchcontext alterations)
-    - TEST version rest extension
+    - DONE version rest extension
+    - BUG: V7 ignores URL search parameters if submitting a structuredQuery and options (previously if supplying just query and referring to options, it'd work)
    - TEST Docs: Rework cooccurence example to use search context, and contributeStructureQuery
    - NA Not possible.
 Close approximation without grammar with term queries though: Check if structured query supports dynamic text query constraints with grammar (i.e. one term with grammar parsing)
    - DEFERRED Do shadow query automatically in searchcontext rather than per-widget?